-2. Power Incline – the last thing you want to do is adjust all of your incline levels manually.
+2. Power Incline – The last thing you want to do is adjust all of your incline levels manually.
 That takes all of the fun out of your training.
 The best incline treadmills will have power adjustability, where you can change your levels with just the touch of a button.
 You can work your way up to the highest levels over time, or just stick with what you are comfortable with.

-3. Enhanced Cushioning – just like you want a nice sized belt, you also want one that’s easy on the knees and joints.
-The better machines will advanced cushioning that minimizes impact significantly.
+3. Enhanced Cushioning – Just like you want a nice sized belt, you also want one that’s easy on the knees and joints.
+The better machines will have advanced cushioning that minimizes impact significantly.
 You may even find adjustable belts that allow you to choose between firm, mimicking a street run, and soft, giving you the least amount of resistance possible.

 All of our choices for the best incline treadmills have these features, which is why they made it to the top of the list.
 Check them out today and see which one appeals most to you.

 Which Best Incline Treadmill Should You Choose?